kpunderwood6/ScreenZone_Summary/README.md

 + Total sales grew 163% from 3.8M in 2019 to 10.2M in 2020.
 2021 decreased 10% over 2019, a $1M contraction.
 Total sales continued to decline by 46% YoY in 2022, $4.1M lower than 2021.
 Average order value mirrored the 2020 total sales sharp increase and continued decrease the following two years.

-+ The surge in sales due to COVID pandemic was not sustained and sales returned to pre-COVID sales by 2022; however, the 2022 total sales amount was greater than the 2019 total sales amount by $1M.
-The average order value for 2019 and 2022 were both around $230, but 2022 saw a 4K order count increase.
-Ultimately this decline should be attributed to returning to a more normal baseline and not low performance.
++ The surge in sales due to COVID pandemic was not sustained and sales returned to pre-COVID sales by 2022; however, 2022 total sales were greater than 2019 total sales by $1M.
+AOV for 2019 and 2022 were both around $230, but 2022 saw a 4K order count increase.
+Ultimately, the decline should not be framed entirely as low peformance, but also a return to a more normal baseline.

 <div align="center">